What People Are Saying

 Question: Is the Wiggle Seat safety certified?

 Answer: The Wiggle Seat is a unique concept that does not fall within current ASTM safety standards.
+JPMA certification is pending.
 It is intended for supervised use only and parents should determine the suitability for use based on their child's behavior.
-Children should be prevented from climbing up the back of the chair or attempting to stand on the seat.
-Children should not be allowed to swing excessively in the seat.
-Our own children have been safely using their Wiggle Seat everyday for well over a year now.

 Question: Does it come with a safety harness?

 Answer: The intent is for a child to be able to move their bodies and stand if needed.
 A safety harness may be appropriate for some children, but we don't recommend it.
-A few of the therapists currently using the Wiggle Seat have recommended we include one, and a 3-point safety harness can be provided on request.
+A 3-point safety harness can be provided as a special request.

 Question: Is there a Wiggle Seat with a high back for children with low tone?